AlvinZC4/Note-Taker/README.md

 # The Good Note Taker

-  The Good Note Taker is an application that helps the user keep track of his or her thoughts by allowing them to write notes, save notes, and delete notes.
+  The Good Note Taker is an application that helps the user keep track of his or her thoughts by allowing them to write, save, and delete notes.

   ![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)